gcallah/Rationalism/md/Sorcery.md

 humanity who have not done so.
 For example, followers of Hegel are told that they are at the forefront of the historical development of geist.
 The most devoted Marxists are assured that they are "the vanguard of the proletariat."
-And the devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientilogists.
+The devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientilogists.
+And a Randian hero could live a life of freedom in "Galt's Gulch."

 In the case of Hegel, Voegelin observes: "Hegel's obsession was power.
 If he wanted to be the sorcerer